Alextrinityz/Alex/README.md

 Move into the WTF folder you downloaded.
 Rename the folder "ACCOUNTNAME" To your account name.
 Rename the folder "Charactername" With your character name.
-Move all the addon files you downloaded in your addons folder.
+Move all the addon files you downloaded in your addons folder and unzip them.
 Badabing, badaboom.